Edgenesis/shifu/docs/guide/quick-start-hello-world.md

    With the following configurations, ***Shifu*** is able to create a ***deviceShifu*** automatically for the device.\
    Assuming all configurations are saved in `<working_dir>/helloworld-device/configuration`.

+   A brief explanation of the state machine config:
+   **stateMachineEnabled** - if false, no state machine is configured\
+   **initialState** - the initial state that the deviceShifu will have once started\
+   **initialInstruction** - the instruction that the deviceShifu calls to enter the initial state once started\
+   **globalDefaultStateDuration** - a default state duration is the longest time for a deviceShifu to be in one state, once the duration passed, the deviceShifu will go to a state = defaultTransition; this is global one and can be overwritten at state level\
+   **globalDefaultTransition** - a default transition is the state that the deviceShifu will automatically transition to if duration passed; this is global one and can be overwritten at state level\
+   **globalDefaultTransitionInstruction** - a transitionInstruction is the instruction the deviceShifu will call to automatically transition to default transition; this is global one and can be overwritten at state level\
+   **availableStates** - a list of all states that the deviceShifu can have\
+   **availableInstructions** - a list of all instructions that the state can accept, if an instruction is received but not in the availableInstructions list of the current state, the deviceShifu will reject it\
+   **nextState** - the state that the deviceShifu will transition into after receiving the instruction\

    ConfigMap for the ***deviceShifu***:\
    **deviceshifu-helloworld-configmap.yaml**
     ```